wasp-os/wasp-os/README.rst

 * Connect to PineDFU using nRFConnect, click the DFU button and send ``micropython.zip`` to the device.

-To install using Linux and ota-dfu:
+To install the main firmware from a GNU/Linux workstation:

 * Look up the MAC address for your watch (try: ``sudo hcitool lescan``\ ).
 * Use ota-dfu to upload ``micropython.zip`` to the device.
 For example: